SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 In the reference,
-we refer to the compiler specifically when it‘s the actual agent performing the action.
+we refer to the compiler specifically when it’s the actual agent performing the action.
 We don’t distinguish between the parts of the compiler like the parser or the lexer or the optimizer.